StarsRail/Cocai/README.md

 4. Finally, start serving the **chatbot** by running `just serve`.

 Either way, Cocai should be ready at `http://localhost:8000/chat/`.
 Log in with the dummy credentials `admin` and `admin`.

+### Multi-pane Play UI (experimental)

+In addition to the default Chainlit chat UI, Cocai now exposes a three-pane gameplay UI at `http://localhost:8000/play`:

+- Left sidebar: History (summary text) and a Clues accordion
+- Center: Illustration pane on top; the usual Chainlit chat embedded below
+- Right sidebar: PC name, stats, and skill buttons (click to roll)

+Programmatic updates during the game can be done via new tools the agent can call:

+- update_history_excerpt(summary)
+- record_a_clue(title, content, found_at?, clue_id?)
+- set_illustration_url(url)

 ## Troubleshooting